 Resident Volunteer: You must live in the Winters City limits or have a Winters, CA zip code

-Resident Volunteers must maintain residency within the City of Winters and/or the Winters Fire District boundaries.
-Consideration will be given to those who live outside the district but have a Winters mailing address.
+Resident Support Volunteer must maintain residency within the City of Winters and/or the Winters Fire District boundaries.

 - Participate in monthly Volunteer Business Meetings